Product

 Live data sources

-Dynamic routes (/blog/:slug, /shop/:slug, etc.) substitute fields from a dataset into a single template at request time.
-Datasets normally ship as JSON files inside the bundle, but a route can also pull from live sources that resolve from the host site’s own content.
-New posts and products then appear without redeploying.
+Dynamic routes ( /blog/:slug, /shop/:slug, etc.) substitute fields from a dataset into a single template at request time.
+Bundle JSON datasets are static.
+Live sources resolve from the host site’s own content and are Pro-gated; on Free the app installs, but those live-source routes are marked inactive until a Pro license or trial is active.
+When active, new posts and products appear without redeploying.

 dsgo-app.jsonroutes[].dataset.source